 5H3.
 Time Trial Championships

-Individual time trial championships with separate events for men and women in the following classes: CP1/CP2, CP3/CP4, LC1, LC2 and LC3/LC4.
-Tandem with blind stoker for men and women mixed.
-5H4.
-Track Championships
+Individual time trial championships with separate events for men and women in the following classes:

+CP1/CP2, CP3/CP4, LC1, LC2, LC3/LC4, HC1/HC2, HC3/HC4, and tandem with blind stoker for men and women mixed.